KevinCurtisDev/todo_list_app/README.md

 # TODO WEB APP
 ## Summary

 The ToDo web application is a simple browser based ToDo list, built with vanilla JavaScript, html5 and css3.
 It uses a Model View Controller (MVC) structure and was developed using a Test Driven Devlopment (TDD) approach (with the jasmine framework).
 The appication allows a user to add a new todo, edit or delete an existing todo, or select all todos at once and then delete them if desired.
-The user can also view completed or incpleted ToDos.
+The user can also view completed or incompleted ToDos.

 You can try the ToDo web application live here: [TODO WEB APP](https://the-masta-blasta.github.io/todo_list_app/)